 and the second ensures, for any convex membrane $\Omega$, that

 Surprisingly, both inequalities combined with the scaling property $\lambda_{1,p}(0,L) = L^{-p} \lambda_{1,p}(0,1)$ yield the famous isodiametric inequality from the convex geometry:

-whose equality holds if, and only if, $\Omega$ is a disk, see for example \cite{Gr} for different proofs of it.
-In particular, \eqref{ID-min} and \eqref{IP-min} can independently be viewed as stronger variants of \eqref{ID}, since the validity of the latter easily passes from convex to non-convex membranes by means of convex hull.
+whose equality holds if and only if $\Omega$ is a disk, see for example \cite{Gr} for different proofs of it.
+In particular, \eqref{ID-min} and \eqref{IP-min} can independently be viewed as stronger variants of \eqref{ID}, once the validity of the latter passes easily from convex to non-convex membranes by means of convex hull.

-Consider a disk $D_0 \subset \R^2$ centered at the origin with unit diameter.
-The optimal inequality equivalent to Problem \eqref{ID3} asserts, for any membrane $\Omega$, that
+Consider now a disk $D_0 \subset \R^2$ centered at the origin with unit diameter.
+The sharp inequality equivalent to Problem \eqref{ID3} asserts, for any membrane $\Omega$, that